sachinnits/Project_System_Monitor_Project_CPP/README.md

 # Project_System_Monitor_Project_CPP

+NOTE: Here build directory is already made but one who is beginning the project has to use "make build"(details given below) to make the build directory.

 Starter code for System Monitor Project in the Object Oriented Programming Course of the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).

 Follow along with the classroom lesson to complete the project!